 - First we wait for the DWAIT time.
 Normally this is zero.
-This is used only for specific situations where the radio can't turn around from receive to transmit fast enough. - For digipeated frames the transmission can begin immediately after the channel is clear. - For other frames, SLOTTIME and PERSIST are used to generate a random delay.
+This is used only for specific situations where the radio can't turn around from receive to transmit fast enough. - For digipeated frames the transmission can begin immediately after the channel is clear.
+AX.25 "connected" mode also has a some situations where "expedited" frames go out immediately rather than waiting a random time. - For other frames, SLOTTIME and PERSIST are used to generate a random delay.
 This is to minimize the chances of two different stations starting to transmit at the same time.
 The process is: - (a) Wait for SLOTTIME. - (b) If a random number, in the range of 0 to 255, is less than or equal to PERSIST, start to transmit.
 Otherwise go back to step (a).